 Florida law provides for an injured person to be compensated or made whole by the responsible party.
 Obviously, the extent of compensation will vary depending on the specific facts of a case.
-In many cases, however, full compensation may include elements of damage other than payment of medical bills, such as payment for pain and suffering, mental anguish, loss of ability to enjoy life, lost wages and diminished earning capacity.
+In many cases, however, full compensation may include elements of damage other than payment of medical bills, such as payment for pain and suffering, mental anguish, loss of ability to enjoy life, lost wages, and diminished earning capacity.
 This is why early consultation with a lawyer experienced in personal injury cases can help you obtain the maximum recovery allowed by the law.

-4. How can I afford a lawyer?
+How can I afford a personal injury lawyer?

 Most trial lawyers are willing to handle personal injury cases on a contingency fee basis.
-This means that the lawyer will not charge you a fee for his time unless there is a recovery.
+This means that the lawyer will not charge you a fee for his/her time unless there is a recovery.
 If a recovery is made, then the attorney’s fee is based on an agreed percentage of the gross amount recovered.
 The lawyers at The Berman Law Group charge contingency fees in accordance with the Florida Supreme Court guidelines, typically 33-1/3% in a case that is settled before the need for a lawsuit arises, and 40% when a lawsuit becomes necessary and is contested.
 The contingent attorney’s fee does not include the costs of pursuing a claim, which may range from just a few hundred dollars to tens or even hundreds of thousands of dollars.
-These costs are payable separately, and not as a part of the contingent fee.
+These costs are payable separately and not as a part of the contingent fee.
 Although many law firms may require you to pay these costs in advance, at The Berman Law Group we understand that the consequences of an injury make it difficult, if not impossible, for our clients to advance the costs of a case.
 In most cases, we pay the costs, and simply ask to be reimbursed at the conclusion of a case when your recovery is received.

 Typically, no. The majority of personal injury cases we handle involve a contingency fee contract.
 That means we do not get paid unless and until our client makes a recovery.
 In some unique circumstances, we will represent a client on an hourly-fee basis, if the case calls for such an arrangement.
 In either case, the fee and cost agreement you have with our firm will be explained to you in detail before we begin pursuit of your claim.